+Traveling the Banana Pancake Trail is social and includes many rites of passage for partygoers such as tubing in Vang Vieng and attending a Full Moon Party in Thailand.
 The partying is often balanced with nature excursions and visits to UNESCO World Heritage Sites in Asia.

 Although disputable, the core of the Banana Pancake Trail could be Thailand, Laos, Vietnam, and Cambodia.
 Travelers with more time expand the Trail to Malaysia, Indonesia, and Boracay in the Philippines.
 The far reaches of the Banana Pancake Trail extend to stops in China, India, and Nepal.

 While certainly not exhaustive, these places nearly always tend to be popular with backpacking travelers who are moving along the Trail.
 Remember: there are plenty of other interesting places in each of these countries!

 - Bangkok's Khao San Road